jpivarski/doremi/README.md

 ## Defining functions

 Technically, a user-defined symbol is a zero-argument function.
 Functions take arguments, which are notes, other predefined phrases, or groups of them.
-Function arguments are surrounded by parentheses (`(` and `)`), but they are not separated by commas because commas are used to lower octaves.
+Function arguments are surrounded by parentheses, but they are not separated by commas because commas are used to lower octaves.
 Grouping (with curly brackets) may be necessary to separate arguments.

 The following `cascade` is a function of the high note from which the descent starts.
 It expresses the same musical phrase as in the previous section in a different way.